bridgechung/bridgechung.github.io/_posts/2026-04-14-dispelling-myths-play-NT-if-no-fit.markdown

 Let's take a look at another deal.

 We have Kx Q9x Q9xxx AJT.
-We open 1D, partner responds 1S.
-We rebid 1N, and partner rebids 2H.
+We deal and the auction goes:

+1D 1S
+1N 2H

 So partner has a hand like 5 spades and 4 hearts.
 You might hope partner has 5 hearts and pass.
 I would bid 2S and try to play the 5-2 or the 6-2.